The Department of Philosophy at Wayne State University offers both M.A. and Ph.D. degrees in Philosophy.

 For the Ph.D.: Personal statement, writing sample (which must be on a philosophical topic), and three letters of recommendation (which must be from instructors who are in a position to assess the applicant's capacity for graudate work in philosophy).

 Deadlines: To be assured of consideration, students should apply before May 1 for admission to the Fall Semester, and October 1 for admission to the Winter Semester.
 Students may apply after these deadlines, but there may be insufficient time to process such applications.
-Students who wish to be considered for Graduate Teaching Assistantships or Fellowships should submit all application materials by February 1.
+Students who wish to be considered for Graduate Teaching Assistantships or Fellowships are encouraged to submit all application materials by February 1, although we will continue to consider students for aid after that date as resources permit.

 Questions concerning admission to our graduate programs, the application process, and the status of applications should be directed to: